andrevidela/Research-report/Thesis/index.md

 > hole : (a, a)
 ```

-In which we need to use `v` twice but we're only allow to use it once.
+In which we need to use `v` twice, but we're only allowed to use it once.
 Using it twice result in this program with this error:

 ```haskell
 copy : (1 v : a) -> (a, a)